SoleilUmwiza92/SoleilUmwiza92/README.md

 ## 👀 About Me
 My name is Soleil ☀️, a **third-year HBO-ICT student at Fontys University of Applied Sciences**, specializing in **Artificial Intelligence**.
-Currently seeking an **internship** to apply my skills and gain industry experience.
+Currently seeking an **internship** to apply technical expertise and grow as a professional in software engineering.

-I am comfortable working with a variety of technologies but here are some i am particulary exeprienced in:
+I can work with a variety of technologies, but here are the ones i am particulary exeprienced in:

 ## 💻 Skills & Technologies
 - **Languages**: C#, Java, Python, JavaScript, HTML